"Will I get admitted?" While there is no magic answer to this question, you can get a fairly good idea of your chances.

-Learning where you are likely to get admitted is not an exact science, but you can find out what a college is looking for and look at the credentials of those who did get admitted.
-Then you can see where your own stats fit in.
-All it takes is looking for the right information in the right places.
+Figuring out which colleges are likely to admit you is not an exact science.
+But you can find out what a college is looking for and look at the credentials of students who got admitted, and then see how you measure up.

 See How You Compare with Those Who Just Got In

-One of the most telling methods of estimating your admission chances at a certain college is to examine the GPAs and test scores of recently admitted students and recently enrolled freshmen.
-Comparing those students' GPAs and test scores to your own credentials will help you figure out whether you stand a chance.
+Comparing your own credentials with those of current freshmen will help you figure out whether you stand a chance.
 The higher you are within the range of accepted students' GPAs and test scores, the higher your chances are of being admitted.

 See What the College Values—and How You Stack Up

 Almost all colleges consider the student's grades to be the most important factor in admission decisions, particularly in challenging courses.
 But colleges vary in the weight they give other factors, such as test scores, essays, and extracurriculars.
-Once you have identified colleges that are a good academic fit, these other factors can be important to your chances.
-For example, if your grades are outstanding but your test scores are not, your chances will be better at colleges where test scores are less important.
-If the applicant's level of interest is very important, then it might be a good idea to make your enthusiasm known to the admissions department.
+These factors can also be important to your chances.

 Talk to Your Counselor

-As you get a better idea of your chances of admission, and start building your college list, be sure to talk it over with your college counselor.
-He or she has a valuable perspective on your strengths as a student, your chances at colleges you are considering, and can suggest colleges you can research further.
+As you build your college list, talk it over with your college counselor.
+He or she has a valuable perspective on your strengths as a student and your chances at the colleges you are considering.
+Your counselor can also suggest colleges you can research further.

-Consider Your Chances of Admission When Building Your College List
+Consider Your Chances When Building Your College List